Skip to main content

 • Creative fire and steady flame — passion that endures rather than flares and fades

-• Integration of opposites — the harmonious blending of action and patience
+• Integration of opposites — action and patience blended together

-• Emotional courage — the strength to face difficult feelings without being overwhelmed
+• Emotional courage — facing difficult feelings without being overwhelmed

-• Banded layers of experience — honoring the different chapters of one's creative and emotional life
+• Banded layers of experience — the different chapters of a creative and emotional life

-• Sacred sexuality — healthy, grounded expression of creative life force energy
+• Sacred sexuality — grounded expression of creative life force energy

 Folklore & Legends

-In ancient Persian lore, banded agates were believed to protect against storms and lightning — the alternating bands were said to confuse evil spirits who became lost between the layers.
-Medieval European lapidaries (gemstone texts) recommended Carnelian Agate for calming anger and promoting eloquence in public speaking.
-In traditional Chinese culture, Carnelian Agate was associated with the phoenix and was believed to bring the creative fire of transformation tempered with the wisdom of patience.
+In ancient Persian lore, banded agates were believed to protect against storms and lightning.
+The alternating bands were said to confuse evil spirits who got lost between the layers.
+Medieval European lapidaries recommended Carnelian Agate for calming anger and promoting eloquence in public speaking.
+In traditional Chinese culture, Carnelian Agate was associated with the phoenix and was believed to bring the creative fire of transformation tempered with patience.

 Geological Profile